 Then, what kind of paint should you use to paint over a wood cabinet?

 At the recommendation of my paint guy, I bought Benjamin Moore Advance Paint which gives a smoother finish.
 Like I said, it won’t hide the grain completely but it does a nice job.
 Years ago, I used the Advance paint when I painted the bookcases in my office and was very happy with the results.
+Most recently, I’ve used Advance Paint to make over a breakfast tray.

 How to Paint a Bathroom Vanity: